hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 <p></p>
 **Common format:**
-* Your code must follow a common API, described in the section below.
+* Your code must follow a [common API](#common-api), described in detail in the section below.
 * Your model must accept audio time series data of arbitrary length, as both a native tensor (perhaps already on CUDA) in either PyTorch or TensorFlow.
 * Your model must work with audio at a specific sample rate.
-You may select from one of the four following sample rates: [16000Hz, 22050Hz, 44100Hz, 48000Hz].
+You may select from one of the four following sample rates: `[16000Hz, 22050Hz, 44100Hz, 48000Hz]`.
     Your model must expose which sample rate it expects as input.
 We will resample audio to that sample rate prior to input to your model.
 (We will use ffmpeg---robust, cross platform, good format support, etc.---as the main command line tool for resampling, but with high quality
     [resampling from sox](https://trac.ffmpeg.org/wiki/FFmpeg%20and%20the%20SoX%20Resampler)).
 * Your API must expose two different functions for producing embeddings:
-    * Time-based embeddings: return embeddings at regular intervals centered at timestamps.
+    * **Framewise embeddings**: return embeddings at regular intervals centered at timestamps.
         You may select the time interval (hop-size) between adjacent embeddings, but we suggest one that is `<= 50ms` to handle a temporal tolerance of `+/- 50ms` for music transcription tasks.
-    * Scene embeddings: return a single embedding for a given audio clip.
+    * **Scene embeddings**: return a single embedding for a given audio clip.

 <p></p>
 **Sharing:**